Xander-6085/LutheranCTF/how-to-solve.md

 It would be very impressive if someone tried one of these colliding hashes immediately in the login prompt, so we included a bunch of hint pages that make the challenges more reasonable.
 Notably, the login page sends the password in a post request to login-attempt.php.
 If the user tries to visit login-attempt.php, they are redirected to clownworld.html.

 This clown page is also accessible through the main watch pages.
-If a user scrolls to the bottom of the index page, they will see
+If a user scrolls to the bottom of the index page, they will see a picture of Gandhi that forwards to a mirror page.
+The mirror page leaks the hashing function (SHA256) and provides a link to the clown page.

+The clown page is chaotic, but clicking on each clown/pinwheel brings the user to hint pages.
+The first goes to a Martin Luther page that uses a php calculator to show what type juggling is, and the second goes to a confucious page that leaks the hash.
+Using these pieces of information, the users should be able to figure out the login, which is also available by clicking on the cat camera from the clown page.